codrina24/get_next_line/README.md

 ## Description

- Get_next_line is a C project that implements a function capable of reading a file descriptor line by line.
-The goal of this project is to simplify line-based input handling, memory management, static variables, and buffered reading.
+ Get_next_line is a C project that implements a function capable of reading a file descriptor line by line.The objective of this project is to highlight the importance of static variables, which are very useful for preserving state between function calls, simplifying line-based input, implementing buffered reading, and managing memory properly.
  By calling get_next_line() repeatedly, the program returns one line at a time from a file or from standard input, without reading the entire content at once.

 ## Instructions
  The project must be compiled with a buffer size defined at compile time: